andrerocker/marvbot.rs/README.md

 - [ ] FFI
 - [ ] change log level by using signals
 - [ ] logs: add debug messages
-- [ ] logs: make it possible to change log level by using signals

 ### Plugins